dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

 The program description is followed by a syntax summary for the program.
 The options listed in the syntax section correspond to methods with names that begin with ``option_handler_``.
 For example, ``option_handler_skip_headers()`` indicates that **csvcat** should accept a ``--skip-headers`` option on the command line.

 The names of any non-optional arguments to the program appear in the syntax summary.
 In this case, **csvcat** needs the names of the files containing the input data.
-At least one file name is necessary, and multiple names can be given, as indicated by the fact that the ``filename`` argument to ``main()`` (line 78) uses the variable argument notation: ``*filename``.
+At least one file name is necessary, and multiple names can be given, as indicated by the fact that the ``filename`` argument to ``main()`` uses the variable argument notation: ``*filename``.
 A longer description of the arguments, taken from the docstring of the ``main()`` method (lines 79-82), follows the syntax summary.
 As with the general program summary, the description of the arguments is reformatted with **textwrap** to fit the screen.

 Options and Their Arguments
 ---------------------------